-Emergency FAA order points to a possible cause of Whidbey seaplane crash
+Emergency FAA order points to one possible cause of Whidbey seaplane crash

 The person spoke anonymously because they were not authorized to release information about the ongoing National Transportation Safety Board investigation.

-The directive states that the FAA received “multiple recent reports” of cracks in the same part: the elevator, a moveable surface at the rear of the horizontal tail.
+The directive states that the FAA received “multiple recent reports” of cracks in the same part: the elevator, a movable surface at the rear of the horizontal tail.

-In addition, there have been a series of other non-fatal Otter incidents involving elevator failure.
+In addition, there have been a series of other nonfatal Otter incidents involving elevator failure.

 A sudden elevator failure can cause a plane to pitch immediately nose-down, similar to the trajectory reported by some witnesses of the Sept.
 4 crash, said Douglas Wilson, a Seattle-based seaplane pilot and president of aviation consulting firm FBO Partners.